alexsasharegan/lightning-talks/vue-functional-components/docs/01-component-options.md

 }
 ```

+## Virtual DOM

+One interesting side-effect of deep diving into the `CreateElement` signature is
+that we've covered the basic API of almost all popular virtual dom
+implementations.
+Libraries like `snabbdom`, `Maquette`, `virtual-dom`, as well
+as `React.createElement` utilize this `tag, ?data, ?children` approach.
+This is
+why all of them can be expressed via JSX.

+All Vue components are compiled into `createElement` calls.
+The full Vue.js UMD
+build includes the template compiler.
+The leaner production builds don't include
+the compiler in the runtime, so ahead of time (AOT) compilation must be done.
+This is
+one reason why single-file components provide real benefits to the production
+output--they require ahead of time compilation.

+So when someone tells you, _"It's just JavaScript"_, this is where the framework
+meets the language.
+Whether or not that statement is helping anyone is another
+matter...

+## `RenderContext`

 Now that we've described the signature of the `CreateElement` argument passed
 first to the `render` method, let's look at the `RenderContext` passed second.